SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 To be acknowledged as a proper participant in the Gaia-X Trust Framework we need to legally identify ourselves as a [legal person](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/participant/#legal-person) that represents our entity (e.g. company).
 For this purpose we need a Gaia-X Credential for our Legal Registration Number (LRN) as a requirement for our Participant Gaia-X Credential later on.

-As mentioned in the introductory sections, the LRN Gaia-X Credential takes a special position in this context as it is one of the few Credentials that the provider will not sign itself.
+As mentioned in the introductory sections, the LRN Gaia-X Credential takes a special position in this context as it is one of the few Credentials that the CSP will not sign itself.
 Instead, the trust anchor lies at the GXDCH which verifies the LRN and attests its validity.
 The Clearing House has a dedicated API for this: the Notarization API.
 You can use the [Gaia-X Wizard](https://wizard.lab.gaia-x.eu/legalRegistrationNumber) for creating the Gaia-X Credentials or use the Notarization API directly.